 Where and when to go

-Patagonian summers stretch from November to March, which makes this the ideal time to visit.
+Patagonian summers stretch from November to March, which makes this an ideal time to visit.
 January, the peak of Patagonia’s summer, sees on average 16 hours of sunlight per day and temps up to 20°C.

 Choosing a circuit